 You will continue to need routine breast exams and pelvic exams.
 This includes Pap tests if you still have a cervix or if you have a history of certain types of dysplasia or cervical cancer.

-If you’re taking hormone therapy, you will need follow-up visits with your health care provider to fine-tune your dosage.
+If you’re taking hormone therapy, you will need follow-up visits with your healthcare provider to fine-tune your dosage.

-Hormone therapy (HT) is medication to replace the hormones made by your ovaries.
+Hormone therapy (HT) is medicine to replace the hormones made by your ovaries.
 It may be advised if your ovaries are removed and you have not yet gone through natural menopause.
 HT helps decrease hot flashes, vaginal dryness, and other symptoms of menopause.
 It may help reduce bone loss and lessen your risk of developing osteoporosis.
 But HT may also increase the risk of certain types of health problems in some women.
-Discuss the pros and cons of HT with your health care provider.
+Discuss the pros and cons of HT with your healthcare provider.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.